sashaye/Angular-Training/README.md

 # Angular-Training

-This project is to give a birdseye View of angular.
-Which covers the following topics:
+I'm currently learning angular and documenting is a great way to review my notes.

 - How to set up angular
 - Basic commands
+- Birds eye view of Angular
 - Interactions from module, view, compiler.